hbustamante8/Movies-ETL/README.md

 ## Outcome

-* This is a snapshot of what the movies table looks like after completing the extract,transform, and load.
+* This is a snapshot of what the movies table looks like within pgAdmin 4 after completing the extract,transform, and load.

 ![image](https://user-images.githubusercontent.com/96553992/155865474-6f93a2c3-41f9-46f4-be6d-ca274c353c99.png)